v6d-io/v6d/CONTRIBUTING.rst

 vineyard bugs to see if it has already been resolved.

-When creating a new bug entry, please provide necessary information of your problem in the description, such as operating system version, libvineyard version, and other system configurations to help us diagnose the problem.
+When creating a new bug entry, please provide necessary information of your problem in the description, such as operating system version, vineyard version, and other system configurations to help us diagnose the problem.

-We also welcome any help on libvineyard from the community, including but not limited to fixing bugs and adding new features.
+We also welcome any help on vineyard from the community, including but not limited to fixing bugs and adding new features.
 Note that you need to sign the `CLA`_ before submitting patches to us.